 Whereas, publishing the Celtic cross on the cover suggests a subliminal marking of the edition.

 Whereas, all things considered, the Publisher has printed an "unauthentic pastiche" of the 1599 GENEVA BIBLE, to use their words in the Preface.

-Whereas, if the text, typography, page design, and book design of the "restoration," had been deliberately corrupted, then more error would not have been needed to raise suspicion of some scheme to take a profit, while at the same time showing disdain for this Bible, this treasure of the Protestant Reformation.
+Whereas, if the text, typography, page design and book design of the "restoration," had been deliberately corrupted, then more error would not have been needed to raise suspicion of some scheme to take a profit, while at the same time showing disdain for this Bible, and this treasure of the Protestant Reformation.

 Whereas, it would be to the glory of God to do an excellent job of completing the limited modernization begun in 2004.

 Whereas, responsibility to complete the modernization, and responsibility for the quality of the publication lies, of course, with the Publishers, which now includes White Hall Press of Chicago.

 Whereas, a low-end estimate of the profit to the Publisher resulting from sales of the 1599 GENEVA BIBLE from 2006 through 2013, is one million dollars (50,000 copies sold in 7 years, printing cost $11.50 each, retail price $37.50 each, less selling expenses over a seven year period, $310,000).